 The second strand focuses on developing a consistent message around apprenticeships.
 Some community colleges have clear, robust information publicly available about their apprenticeship programs, while others have little, if any, information on their programs, Worth said.
 The idea is to ensure information is consistent and available across participating colleges, she said.
 AACC will identify five to 10 components of apprenticeships that will serve as a framework for colleges.

 The third strand will address direct technical support.
-To reach the bulk of the 16,000 new apprenticeships, AACC will select 80 locations to participate in ECCA, with each one creating 150 apprenticeships over three years, Worth said.
+To reach the bulk of the 16,000 new registered apprenticeships, AACC will select 80 locations to participate in ECCA, with each one creating 150 apprenticeships over three years, Worth said.

 The final strand relies on industry partners to create apprenticeships.
 AACC will soon announce four major companies that will create 1,000 apprenticeships each to reach the 16,000 goal, Worth said.